scarstenCS/scarstenCS.github.io/README.md

 The main parts of the game I worked on was the player movement, player attack, and sound-fx and audio mixing for the game.

-you can play a vertical slice of the game Here! <link>https://seanpiatt.itch.io/social-spiral</link>
+you can play a vertical slice of the game <a href="https://seanpiatt.itch.io/social-spiral">Here!</a>

 Disclaimer: This game is in the early stages of development, and is unpolished.
 Everything you see may be subject to change.